unepwcmc/labs/README.md

 The KPI page will be initially blank if you don't have an instance of the KPI model in your database.
 Run `rake kpi:regenerate` to create a KPI, which should then populate the various charts on the KPI page.
 The data can be manually updated by running the same command if the latest data is required.

+### Google Analytics

+There is a field in the Edit view of a product for entering in the Google Analytics View ID code for that particular product.
+Please note that this is **not** the Account ID, rather this is the View ID, which only ever contains numbers.
+Also whenever possible, use the code which corresponds to views that exclude the WCMC office as that is most reliable.
+When you then run the Rake task, it will compute the user counts for each project which has a tracking code and then

 ## Reviews

 If the review questions are not showing, you may need to uun `rake review:load` to populate the review questions from `db/review_template.json`